Need some background on public submissions? Start with our introductory guide: Pending Queue

 - Save Time.
 Rather than relying on colleagues to supply you with information about upcoming events, or trying to research them yourself, skip those unnecessary steps and simply allow your users to add events.
 You just have to approve events once they’re already submitted.
 It’s an easy and efficient pathway to increasing the number of quality events on your online calendar.

 - Grow your website and brand visibility.
-You should already be getting the sense that allowing users to submit events to your online event calendar increases their participation and interest in your organization, and traffic to your organization’s website.
+You should already be getting the sense that allowing users to submit events to your online event calendar increases their participation and interest in your organization while increasing traffic to your organization’s website.
 An added benefit of that increase in traffic and engagement with your website is the ability to grow its content and reach.
-Plus, additional, fresh pages will help with SEO.
+Plus, additional fresh pages will help with SEO.

 - Showcase a thriving community.
 User-submitted events on the online event calendar will show anyone who visits your website that your community is thriving.
 Your website is often the first contact someone will have with your business or organization.
 Leave them with a positive first impression by showcasing an online event calendar filled with a large number and wide variety of events.